 Any student who, after accepting a pro bono project, does not complete their assignment may be suspended from future participation in the Pro Bono Program.
 If you have an extenuating circumstance that prevents you from meeting a project deadline, immediately contact the Assistant Dean for Pro Bono and Public Interest at email@example.com.

-THREE IMPORTANT RULES OF PROFESSIONAL CONDUCT:
+IMPORTANT RULES OF PROFESSIONAL CONDUCT FOR PRO BONO VOLUNTEERS:

-3. Confidentiality: Confidentiality rules were developed to protect the interests of clients.
+3. Confidentiality: Confidentiality rules were designed to protect the interests of clients.
 Confidentiality applies to any information that comes from the client or is obtained during the course of representation including oral communications, written documents, case files, intake memos and notes.
 While there are exceptions to confidentiality, you should not discuss or disclose any information about a client or their representation without the explicit permission of your supervising attorney.
 Disclosing even minor details about a case can compromise a legal representation.

 Before using any document as a writing sample, ask for permission from your supervisor and remove all client names or other identifying information.
 The ethical duty to maintain confidentiality continues even after you have completed your project.